TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/InTheBackend/PlugRte.rst

 - Next step is to implement the RichtTextElement class.
 You can look up the code of `\\TYPO3\\CMS\\RteCKEditor\\Form\\Element\\RichTextElement <https://github.com/TYPO3/TYPO3.CMS/blob/master/typo3/sysext/rte_ckeditor/Classes/Form/Element/RichTextElement.php>`__, which does the same for ckeditor.
-What basically happens in its render() function, is to apply any settings from the fields TCA config and then printing out all of the html markup and javascript necessary for booting up the ckeditor.
+What basically happens in its render() function, is to apply any settings from the fields `TCA`:pn: config and then printing out all of the html markup and `JavaScript`:pn: necessary for booting up the ckeditor.